-Created by Marsha Linehan, Dialectical Behavioral Therapy (DBT) is a relatively new model for psychotherapy that is particularly helpful for people who struggle to manage overwhelming emotions, those who struggle with impulsivity and/or urges to harm themselves, and the mental health disorders associated with persistent struggles in these categories.
+Created by Marsha Linehan, Dialectical Behavioral Therapy (DBT) is a relatively new model for psychotherapy.
+It is beneficial for people who struggle to manage overwhelming emotions, those who struggle with impulsivity and/or urges to harm themselves, and the mental health disorders associated with persistent struggles in these categories.

-In addition to a trusting relationship between a therapist and client, a big part of DBT is skills-building: literally learning about, committing to memory, planning, and practicing specific ways of responding to an internal or an external crisis.
+In addition to a trusting relationship between a therapist and client, a big part of DBT is skills-building.
+Learning about, committing to memory, planning, and practicing specific ways of responding to an internal or an external crisis are key skills.

 Many people find this therapy model helpful, and the specific, actionable steps DBT offers appeals to many people.